Developing apps with AI features

 Your app should then call the assistant.threads.setStatus

-method to display the new status indicator in the container.
+method to display the status indicator in the container.
 We recommend doing so immediately for the user's benefit.

 Your app can send a message back to the user via the chat.postMessage